Russia says ready for dialogue with Ukraine's Poroshenko

 "As the president (Putin) has said more than once, we are ready for dialogue with representatives of Kiev, we are ready for dialogue with Petro Poroshenko," he told a news conference when asked about Sunday's presidential election in Ukraine.

-Lavrov's remarks signalled that the Kremlin believes acceptance of the election, at least for now, represents Russia's best chance of a role in influencing Ukraine's future.
+Lavrov's remarks signaled that the Kremlin believes acceptance of the election, at least for now, represents Russia's best chance of a role in influencing Ukraine's future.

 Poroshenko, a billionaire chocolate manufacturer, won more than 50 percent of votes cast in Sunday's election, preliminary results showed.
 He had to cross the 50 percent barrier to avoid a two-candidate second-round runoff.